Spontaneous breaking of $SO(3)$ to finite family symmetries with supersymmetry - an $A_4$ model: The further breaking of to residual and

 where $v_\varphi = \mu_\varphi/\sqrt{3 f_1}$.
 For non-zero $v_\varphi$, all four VEVs break the $A_4$ symmetry.
 Each VEV preserves a different $Z_3$ group.
 In detail, $(1,1,1)^T$ preserves $Z_3^t = \{\mathbf{1}, t, t^2\}$, $(1,-1,-1)^T$ preserves $Z_3^{sts} = \{\mathbf{1}, sts, (sts)^2\}$, $(-1,1,-1)^T$ preserves $Z_3^{st} = \{\mathbf{1}, st, (st)^2\}$, and $(-1,-1,1)^T$ preserves $Z_3^{ts} = \{\mathbf{1}, ts, (ts)^2\}$.
 These $Z_3$ groups are conjugate to each each and have no physical difference \cite{Pascoli:2016eld, Morozumi:2017rrg}.

-Eq.~\eqref{eq:w_phi} involves the interaction between $\varphi$ and $\xi$.
-This interaction contributes to the potential of $\xi$ and shifts the $\xi$ VEV and makes it deviate from the $A_4$-invariant one.
-This shifting effect is small enough due to suppression of the higher dimensional operator.
-Once the $\xi$ VEV is shifted, the $A_4$ symmetry is not precise any more, but should be treated as an approximate and effective symmetry.
+Eq.~\eqref{eq:w_phi} involves interactions between $\varphi$ and $\xi$, specifically the non-renormalisable term which results in the breaking of $A_4$.
+These terms may influence the VEV of $\xi$ and shift it away from the $A_4$-invariant one.
+In general, this shifting effect is small enough due to suppression of the higher dimensional operator.
+In section \ref{sec:model}, we will construct a flavour model, and based on the model, we will discuss in detail the shift of the $\xi$ VEV due to non-normalisable interactions with the other flavons in section \ref{sec:subleadingvac}.
+As we will prove therein, the shift effect is suppressed by the scale $\Lambda$ and in general very small.

 We use the $\underline{5}$-plet $\chi$ to achieve the $A_4 \to Z_2$ breaking.
 The relevant superpotential terms could be considered as follows

 where the driving fields $\chi^d_{\underline{1}}$, $\chi^d_{\underline{3}}$ and $\chi^d_{\underline{5}}$ are $\underline{1}$-, $\underline{3}$- and $\underline{5}$-plets of $SO(3)$.
 Minimisation of the superpotential results in equations